How different sugars impact the flavour and production of cola

 Furthermore, liquid sugar can also be used to aid fermentation and priming of beers and ciders and is a key ingredient in bee feed.

 Liquid sugar has a sweet and light taste that complements its thin texture.
-Unlike many other sugar syrups, it is not viscous at all.
+Unlike many other sugar syrups, it is not viscous.

 Liquid sugar is produced from white refined sugar (straight sucrose).
 This means it can be made from both beet sucrose and cane sucrose.
 It is worth noting that other types of liquid sugar can also be made from raw cane sugar.
 Here, we will focus on liquid sugar made from beet sucrose.